nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

+1. Actor chooses to delete a supplier.
-1. Actor enters the command to list contacts.
+2. Actor enters the command to list contacts.
-2. Trackr shows a list of contacts.
+3. Trackr shows a list of contacts.
-3. Actor requests to delete a specific contact from the list.
+4. Actor enters the command to delete a specific indexed contact from the list.
-4. Trackr deletes the contact.
+5. Trackr deletes the contact.

    Use case ends.